Manfreds Webseiten

 Hatala's Law: It takes longer to plan your vacation online than to actually take the vacation.

 Hawkin's Theory of Progress: Progress does not consist in replacing a theory that is wrong with one that is right.
-It consists in replacing a theory that is wrong with one that is more subtly wrong.

 Hayden's Observation: Hard work pays off in the future.
 Laziness pays off now.